-The character that the arrow points to is the currently selected one.
-(Different rotary switch version due to a part shortage.)
+The character that points to the bottom is the currently selected one.
+(You will see a little white dot by looking closely.)

 Use a little screwdriver for turning.

 Rotary switch position's

 You can turn the switch to 16 different positions.
 Every one of them stands for a different program / target temperature.